 The six-round box magazine’s molded textured polymer walls help enable quick, confident and reliable removal and reloading.
 The mag, built with a strong spring and a bright orange follower, mates well with the aluminum magwell directly below the receiver for smooth feeding.

-Given the new feeding system, I was curious to see how the 870 DM would cycle heavy loads.
+Given the new feeding system, I was curious to see how the 870 DM pump action shotgun would cycle heavy loads.
 So I headed to the range, packing some light #6 game loads, 00 buck and one-ounce slugs.
 After the first couple of shots of #6 loads, I determined that the DM’s racking action is just as smooth as my Remington 870 Express Tactical.

 ￼When I think about shooting a 12 gauge shotgun, I’m thinking 00 buckshot.
 The 870 DM fed, fired and ejected double-ought buck without hesitation or deviation.